candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - *CSR* for short
 - Means of communication between a signee and a CA
-- Contains requester's public key, the identity the requester is asserting, additional extensions the requester wants
+- Contains requester's public key, the identity the requester is asserting, additional extensions the requester wants, and a signature
 - Send it off to the CA
 - CA requires you to prove you have the identity in the CSR
 - CA sends you back a signed certificate